Osama Qadan

-Osama Qadan (Arabic: أسامه قعدان) is a technology executive active in the Middle East and Africa’s ICT and Internet of Things (IoT) sectors.
-He is the founder of Equinox International and the current Chief Executive Officer of iWire Global.
+Osama Qadan (Arabic: أسامه قعدان) is a technology executive active in the Middle East and Africa’s ICT, data centers, and Internet of Things (IoT) sectors.
+He is the founder of Equinox International and the previous Chief Executive Officer of iWire Global.
+He is currently the Chief Commercial Officer of Tech964.

 Early life and career

 Qadan holds a Bachelor's degree in Electrical Engineering from the Jordan University of Science and Technology, a Master’s degree from the Georgia Institute of Technology, and an MBA from Johns Hopkins University.

 He began his career in the United States, where he worked at Intelsat and Astrolink International in satellite communications, followed by a senior role at OPNET Technologies.

 In 2005, Qadan founded Equinox International, a technology systems integrator operating across the Middle East and Africa.
 The company was involved in ICT infrastructure projects for government and enterprise sectors.
 In 2018, Equinox was acquired by Fiber Misr (later renamed Benya Capital), marking a major consolidation in the regional ICT sector.